SAV Blog

 October 9, 2014

 Today students from Calvert Middle School, Mr. Marick’s class, caught an American Eel while seining for fish.
 This snake-like creature is actually a fish.
-While eels are rarely caught by our seventh grade classes during our fish surveys, when we do it’s always an exciting catch!
+While eels are rarely caught by our 7th grade classes during our fish surveys, when we do it’s always an exciting catch!

 Eels are one of the fish that are commercially harvested from the Patuxent River, primarily shipped overseas to markets in Europe and Asia..
 The expression, “slippery as an eel”, is based in truth as eels are coated with a thick slime that makes them very difficult to hold on to.